-In 2017, Northwest Health Foundation convened the Disability Justice Leaders Collaborative – a group of fourteen disabled people of color interested in deepening their understanding of disability justice and discussing visions and strategies for ensuring the needs of people with disabilities are centered in decision-making.
+In 2017 and 2018, Northwest Health Foundation convened the Disability Justice Leaders Collaborative – a group of fourteen disabled people of color interested in deepening their understanding of disability justice and discussing visions and strategies for ensuring the needs of people with disabilities are centered in decision-making.
 Nico is one of the leaders participating in the Collaborative.

 Q. What communities do you consider yourself a part of?

 A. The transgender community and the queer community.
 The disability justice community.
 The Black community.
 The healthcare advocacy community.